• Current students

 Joined Council 2020

-Pauline is Head of Finance at EE Group since July 2023.
+Pauline is a consultant working with Nutrias Limited, a biotechnology company.
 Previously, she worked as Group Financial Controller with ESS Modular and as Financial Controller of Valeo Foods, Sisk Group and Origo.
+She also volunteered on the Board of Directors at Kilnamanagh Credit Union.

 Pauline joined Council in 2020 and has served as a member of the Institute’s Members Board since then.